Published online Sep 16, 2022. doi: 10.12998/wjcc.v10.i26.9303

 Accepted: July 27, 2022

 Published online: September 16, 2022

-Majority of patients reported moderate (45.9%) or severe (34.7%) swelling on day 1, and moderate (44.9%) or mild (45.9%) on postoperative day 7.
-Ninety-nine percent of patients had no or mild swelling on postoperative day 14.
-The average swelling level peaked on day 1 postoperatively and gradually decreased.
-Of statistical significance, age, bone shadow volume and density of pathological tissue acted as predictors of swelling (P < 0.05).
-However, there was no significant difference in gender, tooth number, fistula, preoperative swelling, drug use, or preoperative root canal treatments (P > 0.05).
+Most patients reported moderate (45.9%) or severe (34.7%) swelling on postoperative day 1, and moderate (44.9%) or mild (45.9%) on postoperative day 7.
+Ninety-nine percent patients had no or mild swelling on postoperative day 14.
+The average swelling level peaked on postoperative day 1 and gradually decreased.
+Age, bone shadow volume and density of pathological tissue acted as significant predictors of swelling.
+However, there was no significant difference in gender, tooth number, fistula, preoperative swelling, drug use, or preoperative root canal treatments.

-Younger patients with larger shadow volume and density were significantly more likely to develop swelling after apical microsurgery.
+Young patients with larger volume and density of shadow around the tooth apical in CBCT were more likely to develop swelling after apical microsurgery.